N-Steph/alx-zero_day/README.md

-My first readme
+My first readme.

-This is just an update
+This is just an update.